ahmadfakhrulbawani2-arch/Final-Project-Linear-Algebra/README.md

 3. Inverse of a matrix using Gauss-Jordan and ERO.
 4. Basic Minor and Cofactor of a matrix. </br>

 All of this program was created using Python3 v3.12.0 and accumulated into a single Jupyter Notebook file.
+Also not forget about NumPy as my beloved library

 ## Repository Structure
 ```txt